jiachens/ModelNet40-C/README.md

 ## Getting Started

 First clone the repository.
-We would refer to the directory containing the code as `SimpleView`.
+We would refer to the directory containing the code as `ModelNet40-C`.

 ```
-git clone git@github.com:princeton-vl/SimpleView.git
+git clone git@github.com:jiachens/ModelNet40-C.git
 ```

 #### Requirements